vanStaen/auth/README.md

 The endpoint deletes a refresh token from the database

-## Open question How to use this with several project?
+## Open question: How to use this with several project?

 - Have all user of all project in one user table?
 - Have the client sending a parameter pointing to a user_table?